think-root/bluesky-connector/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Go 1.24.4](https://img.shields.io/badge/Go-1.24.4-blue.svg)](https://golang.org/)

+> [!WARNING]
+> This project is not officially affiliated with Bluesky Social PBC.
+It's a third-party integration using the public AT Protocol APIs.

 This project provides a Go-based HTTP API server that integrates with the Bluesky AT Protocol to post content, including text, images, and URLs.
 It supports thread creation for long posts and includes API key middleware for secure access.

 ## ✨ Features